 The AA will be assigned by the Executive Director of CRTIX to review the appeal request and begin the appeal screening process.
-With respect to allegations of sex discrimination, including sexual harassment and sex-based misconduct, the DA's decision and the sanction(s) imposed by the sanctioning authority can be appealed by the complainant(s) and/or the respondent(s), but only on the following bases, as applicable:
+With respect to allegations of sex discrimination, including sexual harassment and sex-based misconduct, the DA's decision and the sanction(s)

 - a procedural irregularity that affected the outcome; - new evidence, not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome.
-The new evidence must be provided at the time of appeal with the appropriate appeals form; - the Executive Director of CRTIX, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome;

-• the appropriateness or severity of the sanctions.
+The new evidence must be provided at the time of appeal with the appropriate appeals form; - the Executive Director of CRTIX, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against complainants or respondents generally or the individual complainant or respondent that affected the outcome; - the appropriateness or severity of the sanctions.